fooHQ/foojank-web/index.md

 This chapter assumes the installation was performed using the provided installation script.
 Installation methods that are not compatible with the installation script may require additional steps that are outside the scope of this guide.
 Refer to NATS documentation for in-depth information about server configuration.

-Quick facts about the configuration:
+Quick facts about the default configuration:

 * Configuration is stored in `/etc/nats-server.conf`.
 * Server data are stored in `/opt/nats`.
+* Server is running as `nats` user.
 * Server is listening on `4222/tcp` and `8443/tcp`.
-* Server is using JWT-based authentication/authorization.

 ### Authentication

 JWT-based authentication/authorization uses a hierarchy of entities to establish a chain of trust.
-Each entity is represented by a JWT and a cryptographic key pair.
+Each entity is represented by a JWT and a cryptographic key pair used for signing.

 * **Operators** are responsible for running NATS servers.
 Operators set limits on what Accounts can do and are responsible for issuing Account JWTs.